vipulnaik/working-drafts/lesswrong/the-case-for-mental-strength.md

    in the world, possibly including existential risks; examples:
    * Belief in a nontrivial probability of AI foom and doom
-   * Belief in a nontrivial probability that there's a large amount of morally relevant suffering humans ignore, such as the suffering of farmed and wild animals
+   * Belief in a nontrivial probability that there's a large amount of morally relevant suffering humans ignore, such as the suffering of farmed and wild animals, or the potential suffering of *future* sentient beings
 3. Resultant desire to act in seemingly weird and difficult ways to improve or protect the world (which ties back to 1; if you are *actually trying* then you *want* to have access to the truth)
 4. Lack of social support and respect for some of these beliefs and for the resultant worldviews, and therefore potential social isolation

+Others on LessWrong and elsewhere have talked about various angles of these in more depth.
+My rough sense (which could be off) is that at least some of the mental health challenges faced by people in the rationality community and related communities are tied to these factors.
+A lot of these are *intrinsic* to what it means to be a rationalist, longtermist, or effective altruist, so we *wouldn't want to fundamentally change* the underlying patterns.
+The best solution to the likely mental health impacts, therefore, seems to be to build mental strength.
+This could be through some combination of natural exposure and deliberate exercise.